 At Mamaroneck High School, we had a wonderful speech and drama department, in my time run by very competent and beautiful Regina Frey.
-Allan and I got the extra-curricular activity of assisting in the drama department.
+Allyn and I got the extra-curricular activity of assisting in the drama department.
 What a dream!

 ‘We’ did ‘The Skin of our Teeth’by Thornton Wilder, which I happen to have the program for, even though I don’t particularly remember the play.
 I like Thornton Wilder more for ‘Our Town’, but Regina’s productions were always first-class.

 We did ‘Rhinoceros’ by Eugène Ionesco which I remember quite clearly.
 The way the actors gradually morphed from humans to rhinoceroses when they are infected by the disease ‘rhinoceritis’ was amazing.
 And this is amateur theater!
 Ionesco is very clearly using ‘rhinoceritis’ as a symbol for fascism.
 The whole production was fascinating.

 Another memory still very present was when we did the tryouts for ‘Blood Wedding’ by Garcia Lorca, probably the most wonderful and sad play Regina ever put on.

 In the tryouts, a very bright student of mine, Joan Stern, took her seat on the candidate’s chair and started reading several different lines of the Mother’s in the play.
 We were stunned.
 The girl was spellbinding.
 There was no question about it.
 She was going to make the play a great success – which she did.
 Well, she and the other actors.
 Laura Solow, the wonderful musician who was also in my French 3 sophomore class, was the Bride.